Clinical Guide to Transfusion

 Plasma-derived protein products

-Government-licensed private biotechnology companies outside of Canada make plasma-derived protein products by pooling plasma collected from large numbers of donors (typically >10,000) and then separating, or fractionating, the different constituents.
-The Cohn fractionation process, developed in the 1940’s, varies protein concentration, ethanol concentration, ionic strength, temperature, and pH concentration to precipitate various plasma fractions in a stepwise manner.9 The supernatant from one precipitation step becomes the starting material for the next.
-Each fraction is then processed separately to remove impurities, stabilize the product, inactivate and/or remove pathogens and ensure sterility.
-The basic Cohn fractionation process is very efficient and with modifications, is still in use today.
-Manufacturing improvements such as liquid chromatography, monoclonal affinity columns, and nanofiltration further increase the yield and purity of final products.10
+Government-licensed private biotechnology companies make plasma-derived protein products by pooling plasma collected from large numbers of donors (typically >10,000) and then separating or fractionating the different constituents.
+Since the introduction of the Cohn fractionation process in the 1940s, involving varying protein concentration, ethanol concentration, ionic strength, temperature, and pH concentration to precipitate various plasma fractions in a stepwise manner9, fractionation processes have evolved to include newer technologies such as chromatography, monoclonal affinity columns, and nanofiltration to further improve purity, diversity, and yield of extracted products.10-12

 Transfusion-transmissible disease prevention steps

-Manufacturers incorporate multiple steps before, during and after the fractionation process that cumulatively achieve a very safe end-product.10 Plasma is sourced from carefully selected donors who are screened by sensitive tests capable of detecting a wide range of blood-borne infectious agents, including HIV, hepatitis B and hepatitis C viruses.11 Additional manufacturing steps effectively render these products extremely safe from risk of infection.
-There has not been a single case in Canada of transmission of HIV, hepatitis B, or hepatitis C caused by plasma protein products since modern manufacturing practices were introduced decades ago.12 The estimated risk of infection from various known blood-borne infectious agents ranges from less than one in a million to less than 1 in 10 million or even lower.13
+Manufacturers incorporate multiple steps before, during and after the fractionation process that cumulatively achieve a very safe end-product.10-16 Plasma is sourced from carefully selected donors who are screened by sensitive serologic and nucleic acid tests capable of detecting a wide range of blood-borne infectious agents, including HIV, hepatitis B and hepatitis C viruses.16 Additional validated manufacturing steps, with strict adherence to good manufacturing processes,10, 13, 16 effectively render these products extremely safe from risk of infection.
+There has not been a single case in Canada of transmission of HIV, hepatitis B, or hepatitis C caused by plasma protein products since the introduction of modern manufacturing practices during the 1980s and 1990s.17 The estimated risk of known blood-borne infectious agents in plasma-derived products ranges from less than one in a million to less than one in 10 million or even lower.18

 Donor screening and donation testing

-Donor health screening includes a health assessment at the time of each donation; persons with specified risk factors for blood borne infections including potential exposure to prion diseases (e.g. Creutzfeldt-Jacob Disease (CJD) or variant-CJD), are excluded.
-Each donated unit is laboratory tested for specific pathogens, including nucleic acid and serologic testing for HIV, hepatitis B and hepatitis C viruses; donated units that test positive are discarded.10, 11
+Donor health screening includes a health assessment at the time of each donation; persons with specified risk factors for blood borne infections, including potential exposure to prion diseases (e.g. Creutzfeldt-Jacob Disease (CJD) or variant-CJD), are excluded.
+Each donated unit is laboratory-tested for specific pathogens, including nucleic acid and serologic testing for HIV, hepatitis B and hepatitis C viruses; donated units that test positive are discarded.11, 12

-Donor eligibility criteria are designed to also protect donors’ health.
-For example, additional safeguards are in place to protect health of apheresis plasma donors, who may donate up to 31 litres of plasma per year; these donors require a serum protein measurement to be performed with each donation, along with quarterly protein electrophoresis, and an annual physical examination.
+Donor eligibility criteria also aim to protect donors’ health.
+For example, additional safeguards are in place to protect the health of apheresis plasma donors, with a defined weight-dependent, maximum donation volume, cumulative annual donation volume and annual number of donations; these donors require a serum protein measurement to be performed with each donation, along with protein electrophoresis every 4 months, and an annual physical examination.